Skip to main content

 Monolithic narratives become tools of power.
 Politicians reframe them to exclude or demonize outsiders, marketing “pure” values.
 Corporations exploit them for profit, packaging authenticity in curated forms.
 Even diaspora communities seeking stability in a new land romanticize old-country traditions to maintain a sense of self.
 The result is a weaponized simplicity that punishes anyone who embraces more than one worldview.

 Purity narratives intensify whenever societies face perceived threats (i.e., immigration, economic decline, and shifting norms).
 They scapegoat the unfamiliar and demand total allegiance.
-This is alienating for anyone living across borders or identities: the “mixed” child, the cross-cultural professional, the outsider spouse.
-We exist in the interstices, refusing the logic that demands we pledge entirely to one cultural block.
+For the mixed child, the cross-cultural professional, the outsider spouse - people who exist in the interstices - the demand for total allegiance has no good answer.

 Monolithic thinking is more than an abstraction for those inhabiting multiple cultural worlds: it’s a daily confrontation.
 We learn to code-switch, justify hyphenated identities, and endure superficial questions that reduce us to novelty.
 This can breed cultural fatigue, exhaustion born of always performing translation for a world that demands singular narratives.
 Yet we also develop resilience - an awareness that identity can be multitudes without losing depth.